 What is domestic and family violence?

-Domestic and family violence is when one person in a relationship uses violence or abuse to control the other person.
-Domestic and family violence is usually an ongoing pattern of behaviour aimed at controlling a partner through fear.
+Domestic and family violence (DFV) occurs when one person in an intimate personal, family or informal carer relationship uses violence or abuse to maintain power and control over the other person.

 Domestic and family violence can include:

 - Emotional abuse is not always easy to identify, but it can lower self-esteem and confidence, impacting your mental health and wellbeing.
 Examples are:

 - constant criticism, put downs and name calling, often in relation to appearance/attractiveness, parenting ability or likeability

 - intentionally embarrassing you

 - telling you what to wear or criticising your looks

 - threatening to commit suicide or self-harm to intimidate and control you.